-As well as his books Charlie has written for most of the UK and Irish national newspapers including to his accountant’s spluttering disbelief the Financial Times and a range of magazines from The Oldie to Outdoor Fitness.
-His proudest moment however is contributing a feature to the 2011 Wisden Cricketer’s Almanack.
-He’d always hoped his first mention in its hallowed pages would be as one of the Five Cricketers Of The Year, but a feature will still do very nicely, thank you.
+As well as his books Charlie has written for most of the UK and Irish national newspapers (including to his accountant’s spluttering disbelief the Financial Times) and a range of magazines from The Oldie to Outdoor Fitness.
+A regular contributor to the New European since its inception, in January 2017 Charlie became the paper’s literary correspondent.